Combating Client Dropout in Federated Learning via Friend Model Substitution: Federated Learning with Client Dropout

 \item \textbf{Global model update}.
 The server updates the global model by using the aggregated local model updates of the clients in $\mathcal{S}_t$:

 and $\eta$ is the global learning rate and $S_t \triangleq |\mathcal{S}_t|$ denotes the number of the non-dropout clients. \end{enumerate}

 For the main result of this paper, we consider the most general case of the client dropout process by imposing only an upper limit on the dropout ratio.
-That is, there exists a constant $\alpha \in [0, 1)$ so that $(K-S_t)/K \leq \alpha, \forall t$.
+That is, there exists a constant $\alpha \in [0, 1)$ such that $(K-S_t)/K \leq \alpha$.
 If all clients drop out in a round, then essentially the round is skipped.
-Later in this paper, we will impose additional conditions on the dropout process to facilitate the theoretical analysis of the proposed algorithm.
+Later in this paper, we will impose additional conditions on the dropout process to facilitate our theoretical analysis.

 Also note that if $\mathcal{S}_t$ were a choice of the FL algorithm, then the problem would become FL with client selection/sampling.
-We stress again that in our problem, $\mathcal{S}_t$ is not a choice.
+We stress again that in our problem, $\mathcal{S}_t$ is not a choice, it is an uncontrollable client participation scenario.